Chipotle looks to hire 15,000 amid continuing labor shortage - Local News 8

 In a November survey of its members, the association found that 62% of restaurant operators said they didn’t have enough employees to satisfy customer demand.
 Eighty-seven percent of operators said they will hire additional employees in the next year if they find qualified applicants, but 79% said they already have job openings that have been difficult to fill.

+Hudson Riehle, the association’s senior vice president for research, said a growing number of jobs — like delivery drivers — outside of the restaurant industry are competing for the same workers.
+Restaurants are raising pay and adding benefits, but he still doesn’t expect the restaurant industry workforce to return to its pre-pandemic levels this year.

-Dean Nunez, the director of operations for Floriana, an Italian restaurant in Wilmington, North Carolina, said jobs in the back of the house __ like line cooks and dishwashers __ are the hardest to fill right now.
+Dean Nunez, the director of operations for Floriana, an Italian restaurant in Wilmington, North Carolina, said line cooks, dishwashers and other back-of-the-house jobs are the hardest to fill right now.
 Many of the people who used to do those jobs found work at groceries, drugstores, banks and other places during the pandemic and have never returned, he said.

 “It’s tough.
 It’s not for everyone,” Nunez said.
 “It’s long hours, it’s hot, it’s repetitive.”